siemens/ix/packages/documentation/docs/controls/buttons/_split-button_styleguide.md

 - **Interaction:** When users press an option from the dropdown list, the action is triggered.
 The label of the button on the left side stays static.

 ## States
 Split buttons have five states: Default, hover, active, disabled and focused.
-States are applied to left and the right part of the split button independently.
+States are applied to left and the right part of the split button independently except for the disabled state.
 The visual appearance and the behavior of the states is the same as for the ix-button and the ix-dropdown-button.

 ## Does and Don'ts
 - Do use split buttons when a frequent or most-important action exists